 Red Canyon Engineering and Software develops cutting-edge technology to help humankind explore space and other planets, as well as advanced renewable resources on Earth.
 We are proud to be involved with important missions ranging from searching for water on Mars, to analyzing the composition of distant comets, and building the next human spacecraft.
-Our clients include government agencies such as NASA, DOD, NOAA, and NREL (National Renewable Energy Laboratory) in addition to prime contractors such as Lockheed Martin, Boeing, Ball Aerospace, Northrop Grumman, Raytheon, ITT and OSC.
+Our clients include government agencies such as NASA, DOD, NOAA, and NREL (National Renewable Energy Laboratory), in addition to prime contractors such as Lockheed Martin, Millenium Engineering, Honeywell, Ball Aerospace, United Lauch Alliance, and Harris.

-Red Canyon Software Featured in Denver Business Journal
+Barry Hamilton Featured in the Denver Business Journal

 As an EY Entrepreneur Of The Year 2016 Finalist, our CEO, Barry Hamilton, was featured in a recent issue of the Denver Business Journal.
 Profiling Barry's history and what led him to his current position in the aerospace industry, the article touches on his lifelong fascination with space and Red Canyon's HUBZone status, a key characteristic for the company when pursuing government contracts.
 Check out the article here!